AI-4-SE/Dimensions-of-Software-Configuration/README.md

 ### Software Product Lines

 #### What is a Feature?
-A Qualitative Study of Features in Industria Software Product Lines
+A Qualitative Study of Features in Industrial Software Product Lines

 ![What is a Feature](https://user-images.githubusercontent.com/831282/75362838-99c15600-58b9-11ea-960f-548570a90f66.png)